nguyenphuminh/planckgpt/README.md

 and is finetuned with:

 * Dataset: Smol-smoltalk (~430m tokens) with no overlapping.
-* Same configuration as pretraining.
+* Same configuration as pretraining, but with 80% stable LR range.

 and generates text with: